flashbots/mev-research/FRPs/stagnant/FRP-7.md

 An mev-geth auction is different from a traditional auction in that users submit and bid on tx sequences that are, potentially, non-overlapping.
 The current implementation of mev-geth accepts only a single transacton sequence into a block, however, a more sophisticated auction mechanism might permit multiple "bundles" with interaction between winning, non-overlapping bundles.
 Therefore careful consideration is required to design a good auction mechanism for mev-geth.
-In addition to surveying existing literature, it is impotant to survey auction designs in existing crypto projects so understand the practical requirements of a decentralized auction such as privacy, security, auditability, and efficiency.
+In addition to surveying existing literature, it is important to survey auction designs in existing crypto projects so understand the practical requirements of a decentralized auction such as privacy, security, auditability, and efficiency.

 ## Background and Problem Statement